JWock82/Pynite/docs/source/PDelta.rst

 Validation
 ==========

 AISC has provided benchmark tests found in AISC 360-16 commentary C2.1 that can be used as a guage to test a program's P-:math:`\Delta` and P-:math:`\delta` analysis capabilities.
-Pynite's P-:math:`\Delta` and P-:math:`\delta` analysis pass the AISC benchmark tests when a single intermediate node is introduced at the midpoint of the members to pick up P-:math:`\delta` effects.
+Pynite's P-:math:`\Delta` and P-:math:`\delta` analysis pass the AISC benchmark tests when two intermediate nodes are introduced at the third points of the members to pick up P-:math:`\delta` effects.
 The number of nodes necessary to model P-:math:`\delta` effects may vary from one model to the next.

 Limitations
 ===========